aldertzomer/shell-genomics/_episodes/01-introduction.md

 > ## Challenge
 > Use the `-l` option for the `ls` command to display more information for each item
 > in the directory.
-Since it is used very often most shell environments provide the alias `ll` which stands for `ls -h` which is relative long to type.
+Since it is used very often most shell environments provide the alias `ll` which stands for `ls -l` which is relative long to type.
 > What is one piece of additional information this long format
 > gives you that you don't see with the bare `ls` command?
 >